umairahsan10/crm-backend/src/modules/sales/units/UNITS_API_DOCUMENTATION.md

 ### API Description and Flow
 This API creates a new sales unit in the system.
 The flow includes:
 1. Validates all required fields using DTO validation
-2. Checks if the employee (headId) exists in the database
+2. If headId is provided, checks if the employee exists in the database
-3. Verifies that the employee has the `unit_head` role
+3. If headId is provided, verifies that the employee has the `unit_head` role
 4. Validates that email, phone, and name are unique (not already exists)
 5. Creates the sales unit in the database
 6. Returns success response